oist/Chakraborty_GoCD_Configs/README.md

 set of additional notes is provided below for those who want to try and use this with their own config-repository files.

-The steps below assume that you're starting in your home directory, however this is not a requirement - if you want to place files elsewhere, adapt your PATH as needed.
+The steps below assume that you're starting in your home (WSL) directory, however this is not a requirement - if you want to place files elsewhere, adapt your PATH as needed.
 It also assumes that the GoCD Server is running locally for testing - if you have a remote GoCD server, change the server-url as appropriate.

 Changes to your PATH and updates to the gocd server-url can be placed in your